alex-cory/use-react-storage/README.md

   // usages for `set`
   set({ someKey1: 'new value for someKey1' }) // for multi setting items
   set('someKey1', 'new value for someKey1')   // for setting individual item
+  // when the hook has a string argument such as useStorage('someKey1', 'default'), we assume if
+  // `set` has 1 string argument like below, that it is setting 'someKey1' set('value for someKey1')

   // usages for `remove`
   remove('someKey1', 'someKey2') // would remove both items from storage